Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Experiments

-~ \revJMLR{A common practice in LFI is to first estimate the likelihood and then assume that the LR statistic is approximately $\chi^2$ distributed according to Wilks' theorem \citep{Drton2009LRSing}.
-However, in settings with small sample sizes or irregular statistical models, such approaches may lead to confidence sets with incorrect conditional coverage; it is often difficult to identify exactly when that happens, and then know how to recalibrate the confidence sets.
-See \cite{algeri2019searching} for a discussion of all conditions needed for Wilks' theorem to apply, which are often not realized in practice.}

-The Gaussian mixture model (GMM) is a classical example where the \revJMLR{LR statistic is known but its null distribution is unknown, even asymptotically.
-Indeed, the development of valid statistical methods for GMM is an active area of research} \citep{redner1981gmm, mclachlan1987gmm, dacunha1997gmm, chen2009gmm, wasserman2020universal}.
-Here we consider a one-dimensional normal mixture with unknown mean but known unit variance:
+A common practice in LFI is to first estimate the likelihood and then assume that the LR statistic is approximately $\chi^2$ distributed according to Wilks' theorem \citep{Drton2009LRSing}.
+However, in settings with small sample sizes or irregular statistical models, such approaches may lead to confidence sets with incorrect coverage; it is often difficult to identify exactly when that happens, and then know how to recalibrate the confidence sets.
+(See \cite{algeri2019searching} for a discussion of all conditions needed for Wilks' theorem to apply, which are often not realized in practice.)\\ \\ The Gaussian mixture model (GMM) is a classical example where the LR statistic is known \addEJS{but its null distribution is unknown in finite samples}.
+Indeed, the development of valid statistical methods for GMM is an active area of research \citep{redner1981gmm, mclachlan1987gmm, dacunha1997gmm, chen2009gmm, wasserman2020universal}.
+Here we consider a one-dimensional Normal mixture with unknown mean but known unit variance: